frzam/LeetCode/README.md

-This Folders contain the code for LeetCode Problems.
+This Folder contains the solutions for LeetCode Problems.